Wjchou2/C4060Demo/README.md

 # C4060Demo
-Using the C4060 to time different LED blinks
+Using the <a href="https://www.st.com/resource/en/datasheet/m74hc4060.pdf">C4060</a> to time different LED blinks